truffle-hog/truffle-hog/MANUAL.md

 ## Basics

+### Things you see

+### Navigation
+Very easy!
+Just drag and drop nodes and use your mouse wheel to move around the whole graph.

 ### Key combinations
 - `CTRL+X` algorithmically positions the nodes of the graph according to the current zoom level to *look nice*.
 If it does not, try to zoom out a bit, there might not be enough place on your current zoom level to work on.
 - `CTRL+A` selects all nodes (see section Filters below).